sbharadwajj/voxel-based-method/README.md

 Configure `baseline-num-level-4-18k.yaml` and change the necessary paths of dataset and output directory.

-The code is borrowed from `https://github.com/autonomousvision/convolutional_occupancy_networks` and modifications are made.
+The code is borrowed from [Convolutional Occupancy Networks](https://github.com/autonomousvision/convolutional_occupancy_networks) and modifications are made.